 For my thoughts on how best to construct a portfolio, I’ll be creating a section of the website which will show exactly what my portfolio looks like, along with a number of articles which discuss various aspects of portfolio construction and the reasons behind my investment choices.
 The articles are roughly titled at the moment, and are under the ‘What does your portfolio look like?’ section.
 They’re currently in note form on my computer, and will eventually make it to the website as I plough through the rest of my notes.

 For now though, the next post in this series is for those people who worry that the next crash might be right around the corner.
-It aims to answer the age-old question of, ‘Should I wait before investing?’
+It aims to answer the age-old question of, ‘Is now a good time to invest?’